microsoft/fast/packages/fast-components-react-msft/src/progress/README.md

 ## Usage

 The *progress* component should be used for an element that displays the progress status for a task that takes a long time or consists of several steps.
 The *progress* component indicates that the user's request has been received and the application is making progress toward completing the requested action.
 If the `value` of the *progress* component can't be determined then the indeterminate visuals will be shown until the `value` is determined.
+For a circular style *progress* component pass `true` to the `circular` prop.

 ## Style guidance